imengyuan/lifestage_conflict/README.md

-# Rumex haploid selection
+# Testing for conflict between life stages
-Scripts for the Rumex haploid selection manuscript
+Scripts for the lifestage conflict manuscript